smart-on-fhir/cumulus-library/docs/first-time-setup.md

 cumulus-library export --target template ./path/to/my/data/dir/
 ```
 And this will download some example count aggregates to the `data_export` directory
 inside of this repository.
-There's only a few bins, but this will give you an idea
+There's only a few tables, but this will give you an idea
 of what kind of output to expect.
 Here's the first few lines:
 ```
 cnt,influenza_lab_code,influenza_result_display,influenza_test_month